Twitter for Job Seekers

 Twitter can change your job search!
 Still unsure?
 Well, I am here to tell you how.
-Twitter is one of the only networks that allow a single company to have multiple accounts, which can be great from a job seeking stand point.
+Twitter is one of the only networks that allow a single company to have multiple accounts, which can be great from a job seeking standpoint.
 Because companies can have multiple accounts they are starting to create recruiting specific accounts.
-Specific accounts are good because companies can put all job related posts to one account.
-This keeps followers who aren’t job seekers from being inundated with “We’re Hiring” posts, but allows job seekers to see just that.
-The key to Twitter is following the right people, and searching for the right hashtags.
+Specific accounts are good because companies can put all job-related posts into one account.
+This keeps followers who aren’t job seekers from being inundated with “We’re Hiring” posts but allows job seekers to see just that.
+The key to Twitter is following the right people and searching for the right hashtags.
 It can be overwhelming at first with new information being posted every second, but once you get the hang of it, it can have great advantages.

 Twitter is also a great tool for researching.
 Once you are following people in your industry or desired industry pay attention to what they are tweeting about.
 This allows you to stay up to date on industry trends or company happenings.
 “If you have an important interview coming up, experts agree it’s important to look up your interviewer and potential managers ahead of time.
 Their recent tweets could be clues about what topics they’re interested in and what the company culture is like.”

 Gaining followers and watching industry trends is not enough to stand out or impress anyone.
 You need to join the conversations.
 Retweeting is an easy way to show interest and agreement, the person who originally posted it will be notified, but if you comment on something this notification will be even more prominent.
 Companies often struggle to get people engaged on social media.
 If you are interested in working there someday, an easy way to stand out and be seen is to favorite items they share and reply to posts!